miekg/pgo/cmd/pgod/pgod.8.md

 ## Description

 `pgod` clones and pulls all repositories that are defined in the config file.
-It then exposes a SSH interface (on port 2222) which you can interact with using pgoctl(1).
+It then starts all containers using the compose file in each repository.
+Further more it exposes an SSH interface (on port 2222) which you can interact with using pgoctl(1).
+Authentication is done via ssh public keys that are available in each repository.
+Each *compose* runs under it's own user-account

-Each compose file runs under it's own user-account.
-That account can then access storage, or databases it has access too - provisioning that stuff is out-of-scope - assuming your infra can deal with all that stuff.
-And make that available on each server.

 Servers running pgod(8) as still special in some regard, a developers needs to know which server runs their compose file.
 Moving services to a different machine is as easy as starting the compose there, but you need to make sure your infra also updates externals records (DNS for example).

-The interface into `pgod` is via SSH, but not the normal SSH running on the server, this is a completely seperate SSH interface implemented by both `pgod` and `pgoctl`.
+The interface into `pgod` is via SSH, but not OpenSSH, this is a completely seperate SSH interface implemented by both `pgod` and `pgoctl`.

 For each repository it directs docker compose to pull, build and start the containers defined in the `compose.yaml` file.
 Whenever this compose file changes this is redone.
 Current the following